 Preparing for the USMLE® Step 1 as a Pass/Fail Exam

-As everyone knows by now, the USMLE® Step 1 exam is becoming pass/fail for exams taken on or after January 26, 2022.
-Finally, the 3-digit numerical score will be a thing of the past (for Step 1 at least)!
+Since the USMLE® Step 1 exam became pass/fail in January 2022, the notorious 3-digit score has become a thing of the past (for Step 1 at least).
 While we know there are pros, cons, and many varied opinions about this change, let’s just pause and breathe a collective sigh of relief一the intense pressure on Step 1 aspirants to score high is gone.
 Our AMBOSS physicians are very jealous!

 However!
 (Yes, there is a “however”).
-It’s vital that students don’t use the pass/fail development to become complacent in their Step 1 prep.
+It’s vital that students don’t become complacent in their Step 1 prep simply because the exam is pass/fail.
+We're not just saying this because we like to see the world suffer.
 Depth of understanding and mastery of Step 1 topics are still absolutely essential.
 Let’s take a look at why.

-One of the most frequent predictions is that the moving of Step 1 to pass/fail will pass the buck to the Step 2 CK exam.
-Step 2 CK will continue to be graded with the 3-digit score and it is believed that Step 2 CK scores will now have a greater impact on residency applications as residency programs try to differentiate applicants.
-And one of the best ways to set yourself up for a solid Step 2 CK score is by building strong foundations of knowledge during your pre-clinical years.
+One of the most frequent predictions is that moving Step 1 to pass/fail will pass the buck onto the Step 2 exam which will continue to be graded with the 3-digit score.
+It is widely believed that Step 2 scores will now have a greater impact on residency applications as residency programs try to differentiate applicants.
+And one of the best ways to set yourself up for a solid Step 2 score is by building a strong foundation of knowledge for Step 1.
+(If you’re curious about the average Step 2 match scores by medical specialty, you can find them here.)

-Another point to consider is that when the time for Step 2 CK rolls around, you’ll be busy with clinical rotations and residency applications so you won’t have the same kind of dedicated study time that you did for Step 1.
-But if you have a solid knowledge base from Step 1, it will make you more efficient at studying and recalling information when you prepare for Step 2 CK.
+Another point to consider is that by the time Step 2 rolls around, you’ll be busy with clinical rotations and residency applications, so you won’t have the same kind of dedicated study time that you did for Step 1.
+But if you have a solid knowledge base, it will make you more efficient, and recalling information will become easier.
+Not to mention the fact that there is a huge content crossover between Step 1 and Step 2.

 The impact on your development as a doctor

 The ultimate goal of medical school is for you to become a well-rounded, empathetic, and effective physician.
-If our sights are set only on achieving a particular score, core elements of being a great doctor get lost along the way.
-The switch to pass/fail should give you some breathing room so you can focus on the curriculum, learn your stuff back to front, and be confident in your abilities as a caregiver.
+If our sights are set only on achieving a particular score, the core elements of being a great doctor get lost along the way.
+The switch to pass/fail should give you some breathing room so you can focus on the curriculum, learn your stuff back to front, and be confident in your caregiver abilities.

-Not only has the scoring system changed, but there have also been significant content changes within both Step 1 and Step 2 CK.
-Questions that deal with the so-called soft skills are now appearing more frequently and with more importance.
+Not only has the scoring system changed but there have also been significant content changes within both Step 1 and Step 2 over the last few years.
+Questions that deal with so-called "soft skills" are now appearing more frequently and with more importance.
 There is now an “increased number of questions assessing communication skills, systems-based practice and patient safety, and legal/ethical skills and professionalism.”

 It’s not only the content that has been evolving within the Step 1 exam: the difficulty of the exam has been changing from year to year, too.
 With this in mind, it’s crucial that you don’t take any chances and are prepared and confident come exam day.

-Up until now, the widely accepted route to Step 1 success was using many different resources and doing many passes of Qbanks.
-But, with the need to achieve a high score no longer a factor, it will be wise to make your studying as efficient as possible.
-That said, it’s important you have a solid grasp of the content as your studying in pre-clinical years is going to form your base of knowledge for the clinical years.
+Before Step 1 became pass/fail, the standard route to Step 1 success was using many different resources and doing many passes of Qbanks.
+But with the need to achieve a high score no longer a factor, you can make studying as efficient as possible.
+Just make sure that your efficient studying leaves you with a solid grasp of pre-clinical content as it will be your knowledge base for the clinical years.

 Your pre-clinical study should have two main goals: